linux-system-roles/.github/README.md

   git branch that will be used for the PR.
 You probably don't want to change this unless you have some conflict.
 * `lsr_dry_run` - default `true` - use `false` to actually push and create PRs
+* `test_dir` - default none - if you specify this, the playbook will checkout the role directories under this directory - by default, the playbook will create and remove a tmpdir
+* `exclude_roles` - default none - you can specify a comma-delimited list of
+  roles to exclude from processing.
+This is useful when you want to update all roles *except* the given roles.
+* `include_roles` - default none - you can specify a comma-delimited list of
+  roles to include in processing, and all other roles will be excluded.
+This is useful when you want to update *only* the given roles, and exclude the rest.
+NOTE: `include_roles` currently only works with 1 role at a time.
+  You cannot currently specify a list of roles.

 ### Run it